Syllable Count – What Does the Number of Syllables in a Text Show?

 “The second syllable-related metric which discriminates across all thresholds is the average number of words with more than two syllables.
 A0 responses contain an average of 4.13 words with more than two syllables, rising to 8.49 for A1 responses.
 C-level responses contain an average of 31.93 words with more than two syllables.
 Again, there is no overlap at the 95% confidence intervals.”

-Average number of words with more than 2 syllables by CEFR level
+Syllable count more than two syllables by CEFR level

 Average number of words with more than two syllables by CEFR level